 Finance and Accounting for Non-Financial Managers Course Description

-In the current environment of cut-throat competition, razor-thin profit margins, and increasing scrutiny from stakeholders, mastering the fundamentals of financial management is a must for everyone with a stake in their company’s and in their own professional futures.
-Packed with step-by-step examples and illustrative case studies, and updated to reflect the latest trends in the economy and in financial policy, this class is a nuts-and-bolts guide for managers, entrepreneurs, seasoned executives, teachers, and students alike.
+In the current environment of cut-throat competition, razor-thin profit margins, and increasing scrutiny from stakeholders, mastering the fundamentals of financial management is a must for everyone with a stake in their company and in their own professional futures.
+The course provides step-by-step examples and illustrative case studies to reflect the latest trends in the economy and in financial policy, this course is a nuts-and-bolts guide for managers, entrepreneurs, seasoned executives, teachers, and students alike.

-Featuring new commentary on corporate accountability, updated interactive templates, study questions, , this class covers all the key aspects of financial management.
+Featuring discussions on corporate accountability, interactive templates, and study questions, this course covers all the key aspects of financial management.